 Module Details Hours 1 Transport Authority: Different transport authority and its functions, 06 Anatomy of different types of vehicle, Permit and its types, Provisions regarding issuance of permit, Provisions for state and transport undertakings, Power of Central and State Government to make rules regarding permit, Motor vehicle department and its operational hierarchy.
 2 Construction and maintenance of motor vehicle: Rules and regulation 08 regarding construction of motor vehicle, Provisions regarding: Lamps, Brakes, Horn, Silencer, Mirror, Safety glass, Wind screen wiper, Tyres, Speedometer, Steering, Springing, Direction indicator and stop light, First Aid Box, Emission of smoke, vapour and grit, for attaching side-car to a motor-cycle, Power of Central and State Government to make rules regarding construction and maintenance of vehicles 3 Traffic offences and Traffic control: Limits of Speed and loading limit 08 of vehicle with respect to power to weight ratio, Provisions regarding vehicle with Left-hand control, The duties of driver and owner.
 The provisions regarding 1.
 Motor vehicle temporarily leaving or visiting India.
-2. Payment of compensation on the principle of no fault.
-3. Punishment of offences.
+Payment of compensation on the principle of no fault.
+Punishment of offences.
 4. Disobedience, obstruction and refusal of information 5.
-Allowing driving of vehicle by unauthorized person 6.
-Offences relating to Licences 7.
-Using the vehicle without registration of permit 8.
-Driving the vehicle exceeding permissible weight 9.
+Allowing driving of vehicle by unauthorized person ~ 6.
+Offences relating to Licences7.
+Using the vehicle without registration of permit Osing the vehicle without registration of permit.
+Driving the vehicle exceeding permissible weight Driving the venicle exceeding permissible weight 9.
 Driving the uninsured vehicle 10.
 Power to detain the vehicles used without certificate of registration of permit.
-Guide Line for following offences such as: Driving recklessly or dangerously Driving while and on the influence of driple on drags.
-2. Driving while under the influence of drink or drugs 3.
-Taking part in unauthorized race or trial of speed
+Guide Line for following offences such as: 1.
+Driving recklessly or dangerously Driving recklessiv of dangerously Driving while under the influence of drink or drugs Taking part in unauthorized race or trial of speed 5.
+Taking part in unaution zee trace of unar of speed

-4. Driving when disqualified 5.
+- 4. Driving when disqualified 5.
 Obtaining or applying for a licence without giving particulars of endorsement 6.
 Failing to stop the occurrence of an accident.
-7. Basic components of traffic flow, road user, vehicle, environment and their characteristics, speed-volume-density relationship, homogeneous and heterogeneous traffic flow, PCU concept, vehicle operating cost, Traffic regulations, driver, vehicle, flow and general 4 controls traffic devices control, signs 0.6 4 Vehicle insurance types: Origin, history and development of insurance, 06 Act liability only, Third party only.
+7. Basic components of traffic flow, road user, vehicle, environment and their characteristics, speed-volume-density relationship, homogeneous and heterogeneous traffic flow, PCU concept, vehicle operating cost, Traffic regulations, driver, vehicle, flow and general controls traffic devices control, signs 4 06 4 06 Act liability only, Third party only.
 Comprehensive policy.
 Policies with Zero Depreciation Option, Policy term and condition.
 5 Vehicle Impact analysis: Causes of accidents.
 Effect of Impact from any 06 one side Head on collision.
 Vehicle topples.
 Failure of vehicle.
 Detailed analysis has to be done.
-6 Insurance survey and claim investigation: Claims initiation and 06 settlement (Total loss claim, third party claim, theft claim, Compromise settlement, Motor accident claims tribunal, Jurisdiction of MACT, Compensation settlement under MACT, Factors Affecting the Claim for Compensation of Motor Vehicle Accident in India, Duties of Owner and driver in case of accident, Section 64UM of the Insurance Act, Important aspects of survey, Fraud claims, Surveyor and loss assessor duties, Licensing authority and controller of insurance.
+6 Insurance survey and claim investigation: Claims initiation and 06 settlement (Total loss claim, third party claim, theft claim, Compromise settlement, Motor accident claims tribunal, Jurisdiction of MACT, Compensation settlement under MACT, Factors Affecting the Claim for Compensation of Motor Vehicle Accident in India, Duties of Owner and driver in case of accident, Section 64UM of the Insurance Act, Important aspects of survey, Fraud claims, Surveyor and loss assessor duties, Licensing authority and controller of insurance. autor, Electioning autority and controller of instantee.